maxdesalle/website/content/startup-ideas.md

 It should absolutely avoid the clichés like "how to dress like a gentleman" and focus on what really matters: principles, values and moral codes.

 ---

+**Deep see exploration tech:** imagine [Boston Dynamics](https://en.wikipedia.org/wiki/Boston_Dynamics), but for underwater robots.
+Most oceans are largely unexplored.
+There are a ton of plants, species, etc. that we don't know about yet as they are located in these unexplored areas.
+The implications of these findings for healthcare, for example, could be very significant.
+One could also think of the rare earth minerals that could be found at the bottom of these oceans.

+The real challenge here is twofold:

+- Find a working business model.
+Hunting for new plants, species, or finding rare earth minerals is probably not stable enough as a model?
+Not sure.
+- Figure out a way to design these underwater submersibles/robots so they can withstand the _insane_ amounts of pressure that exist deep into the ocean.

+---